 Survey: Why COVID-19 Isn’t Igniting the Digitalisation of Europe’s SMBs

 Since the outbreak of the pandemic, we’ve published several updates on the impacts of the ongoing health crisis based on our own industry data.
 This time, we decided to turn things around.
-We asked almost 500 owners and general managers of small and medium businesses (SMB) across Europe how the pandemic is impacting their digitalisation.
+We surveyed almost 500 owners and general managers of small and medium businesses (SMB) across Europe on how the pandemic is impacting their digitalisation.

 Across Sorlist’s European core markets – Belgium, France, Spain, and Germany – 43.8 % of SMB owners said the pandemic did, in fact, accelerate digitalisation efforts, whereas 30.5 % said it slowed it down.
 Another 22.7 % said there was no change at all.

 In Spain, an overwhelming majority of 67% of SMB owners said in our survey that the measures to mitigate the spread of the virus sped up their digitalisation efforts, while 11% said it slowed it down and 22% said they observed no impact on their company.